brandaorodrigo/moodle-format_buttons/README.md

 Moodle Course Format "Buttons"
 ===============================

-"Buttons" is a course format that creates a menu with buttons in javascript to access the sections, one by one.
+Buttons is a course format that creates a menu with buttons to access the sections, one by one.

 Features
 ---------